edauterman/larch/README.md

 Our Chrome extension is based heavily on [kr-u2f](https://github.com/kryptco/kr-u2f).

+Our AWS EC2 scripts are based on scripts from Natacha Crooks.

 Our TOTP circuit includes the following implementations of crypto primitives:

 - SHA-1: GPL v2.
 Copyright (C) 2010-2022 Oryx Embedded SARL.
 All rights reserved.